 Artists pour their heart and soul into their work, always striving for perfection.
 Whether painting a masterpiece or sculpting a beautiful statue, artists are never satisfied with simply meeting the minimum requirements.

-They always seek to improve their skills and push themselves to new levels.
+They always seek to improve their art skills and push themselves to new levels.
 This passion is what separates artists from other people.
-It also drives them to seek new knowledge and ways to improve their art continuously.
+It also drives them to continuously seek new knowledge and ways to improve their art.

 Without this passion, artists would be hobbyists who dabble in their chosen mediums.
 But because of their passion, artists can create beautiful works that inspire and delight the world.